LXD uses an image based workflow. It comes with a built-in image store where the user or external tools can import images.

 LXD will set the following headers when querying the server:

-LXD-Server-Architecturesto a comma separate list of architectures the client supports
+LXD-Server-Architecturesto a comma-separated list of architectures the client supports

 LXD-Server-Versionto the version of LXD in use